alimanfoo/alimanfoo.github.io/_posts/2016-06-21-understanding-pbwt.md

 Last year a colleague pointed me at [Richard Durbin's 2014 paper on the positional Burrows Wheeler transform](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3998136/).
 I read it with interest but didn't really get it at the time.
 Recently there have been papers developing PBWT for [variation graphs](http://biorxiv.org/content/early/2016/05/02/051409.abstract) and [chromosome painting](http://biorxiv.org/content/early/2016/04/12/048280.abstract).
 Given the applicability of PBWT to a range of problems, I wanted to try and wrap my head around it.
 This notebook is an attempt to understand the basic algorithms described in Durbin (2014), I wrote it for my own benefit but thought I'd share in case it's useful to anyone and/or anyone might be able to help me fill in some of the gaps.

+*2016-06-23: Updated implementation of algorithm 4 to avoid reporting 0 length matches.
+Also added some discussion of the value of using PBWT to improve compressibility of haplotype data versus simply transposing the haplotypes so the data are organised one variant per row.*

 Let's start with some data.
 The variable *X* below is a list of 8 haplotypes with 6 variable sites, all biallelic.
 This is just some dummy data I made up myself to test out the algorithms